juanperi/jquerySessionTimeoutHandler/README.md

 # sessionTimeoutHandler

+## Disclaimer

+This plugin was created years ago.
+The web has evolved.
+This is probably not the best way to handle this problem anymore (not even sure if it ever was, but it used to work)

 ## Description

 Given a certain amount of time before the session expires, a dialog is shown to the user with the option to either log out now, or stay connected.